-Morning exercises can help improve insulin resistance which is linked to reducing diabetes risk.
-Let me explain.
+Early morning workouts can help improve insulin resistance which is linked to reducing diabetes risk.

 When we eat food with carbohydrates (not fasting), our body’s digestive tract breaks down the ones it can into sugar that gets into the blood.

 This increases the sugar levels in our blood.
 And this, in turn, signals our pancreas to produce insulin so our cells can absorb the blood sugar for energy.